Darren0422/MySQL-Database/README.md

 <img width="1093" alt="Screenshot 2023-08-13 at 13 10 25" src="https://github.com/Darren0422/Databases/assets/134398985/48388cdf-c1f4-4014-8bca-a13d46054a4b">

 ###### Search by Project record ID
+When this option is selected, the user is prompted to enter the "Project ID" they would like to search.
+If an existing "Project ID" matches the user input, the record is displayed.
+If the "Project ID" does not match the user input, a message displays that it was not found.

 ###### Search by Project record Name
+When this option is selected, the user is prompted to enter the "Project name" they would like to search.
+If an existing "Project name" matches the user input, the record is displayed.
+If the "Project name" does not match the user input, a message displays that it was not found.

 ###### Search by Project records that must still be completed
+When this option is selected, all existing records and corresponding information of projects that must still be completed are displayed.

 ###### Search by Project records that are past the due date
+When this option is selected, all existing records and corresponding information of projects that are past its due date are displayed.

 ##### Search a Architect record
 When the user selects the "Search Architect" option, they are then prompted to enter the number of the aspect of the "Search Architect" menu they wish use.